 |Flying Blue||Instant||1:1||1 cent|

 Only three of the Amex travel partners are hotels, and not quite as lucrative as the best airline transfer options, but those partners happen to be Hilton, Choice and Marriott – major chains with thousands of hotels around the world.

 Hilton, in particular, offers a great return on your rewards investment, and a better value than the 1 cent you get from booking tickets through the Amex travel portal.
 Here’s how hotel transfers measure up:

 |Transfer time||Transfer ratio||Estimated point value (including transfer ratio)|

 |Choice Privileges||Instant||1:1||0.6 cent|

 |Marriott Bonvoy||Instant||1:1||0.8 cent|

-Most people will get the best value of their points either transferring to airline or hotel partners or booking airfare directly through the American Express travel portal.
-Which one is right for you will depend on what type of travel you’re looking for and when you want to go.
-It can pay to spend a bit of time comparing the cost in cash via Amex Travel to the cost it would be in points if you transferred to a partner to see which one makes sense for you.
+Most people will get the best value of their points by either transferring to airline or hotel partners or booking airfare directly through the American Express travel portal.
+Which one is right for you will depend on what type of travel you’re looking for and how much effort you want to put in.
+It can pay to spend some time comparing the cost in cash via Amex Travel to the cost in points if you transfer to a partner to see which one makes sense for you.